ginjo/rack_warden/README.md

 #### A note about DataMapper and ActiveRecord

-RackWarden and DataMapper should be able to coexist in the same ruby process.
+ActiveRecord and DataMapper should be able to coexist in the same ruby process.
 Note that the database adapters for ActiveRecord are not the same as those for DataMapper.
 So for example, if you are using mysql, you will need the activerecord-mysql2-adapter for ActiveRecord (or mysql2 or mysql, if you're on older rails versions) and the dm-mysql-adapter for DataMapper.